dimitri-tombroff/fred-website/content/blog/architecture/index.md

 ## Introduction

-Kubernetes is a strategic technology for Thales group and Thales Services Numériques in particular.
-We maintain, like many, our own distribution (Kubernetes together with a number of key cloud-native technologies) to serve as common platform/sdk for our many data processing use cases.

-As part of an internal innovation project, we decided to tackle the issue of Kubernetes applications operational complexity, with a focus on a particular use case: frugality.
+We tackle the issue of Kubernetes applications operational complexity, with a focus on a particular use case: frugality.
 How can we efficiently design, maintain, or improve kubernetes applications while ensuring their overall costs are understood and hopefully reduced, without sacrifying the expected functional requirements.
 These are tough questions.
 Despite all the well-known benefits of Kubernetes (standardization, declarative orchestration patterns, open communities etc.), mastering the exploding CNCF eco-system requires a multi-domain expertise that is out of reach or expensive for many companies.
 Worst, what is smart today is obsolete the year after.
 Architects are asked to produce frugal, scalable, secured, easy-to-maintain and easy-to-modernize solutions.
 Needless to say, they need help.